 Thomas Jefferson believed that local community self-government was essential for freedom.

 Jefferson’s archenemy, Alexander Hamilton, and others wanted to concentrate all American power at the national level.
-And this greatly troubled Jefferson because it made states and local communities as well as individual citizens servants of a tyrannical national government:
+And this made states and local communities as well as individual citizens dependent on a tyrannical national government.
+Consequently, it greatly troubled Jefferson:

 Were not this great country already divided into states, that division must be made, that each might do for itself what concerns itself directly, and what it can so much better do than a distant authority.
 Every state again is divided into counties …; each county again into townships or wards….
 (Jefferson 1821, 183)